Using 1Password

 Family organizer

-Family member who can manage billing, change the name of the family account, delete the family account, and initiate account recovery.
-Each family has one organizer by default (the person who created the family account), but additional people can be promoted to family organizer.
+A family member who can add and remove family members, manage billing, change the name of the family account, delete the family account, initiate account recovery, and more.
+Each family account is created by a family organizer who can then add additional ones.

 Favorite

-Item that you have marked as important by clicking the star while viewing an item’s details.
+An item that you’ve marked as important.
 Favorites are available in the sidebar for quick, convenient access.

 Identity

-Item for storing personal information like names, addresses, phone numbers, and email addresses.
-You can save multiple identities for yourself, like home and work.
+An item where you can store personal information like names, addresses, phone numbers, and email addresses.
+You can save multiple identities for yourself, such as one for home and another for work.
 You can even save identities for friends, coworkers, and family members.
 Use 1Password in your browser to fill identities into websites.

 Item

-Entry in a vault, such as a password, credit card, license, or secure note.
+Everything you store in 1Password has its own item.
+Items can be a password, credit card, license, secure note, or other category.
 Some items have special capabilities.
 For example, credit cards can be filled into the checkout pages of online stores.
 An item can only belong to a single vault at a time.

 Login

-Item that holds the username and password for an online account.
+An item that contains the username and password for an online account.
 1Password uses Login items to help you sign in to sites.

 My Profile